 Stuart Park Skating Rink.
 Photo by David Vassiliev

-What better way to start exploring Kelowna than learning about its heritage and history.
-Head to the cultural district, located downtown Kelowna, and visit some of the great museums in the area such as the Okanagan Heritage Museum, the Wine & Orchard Museum, and the Okanagan Military Museum.
+What better way to start exploring Kelowna than learning about its heritage and history?
+Head to the cultural district, located in downtown Kelowna, and visit some of the great museums in the area such as the Okanagan Heritage Museum, the Wine & Orchard Museum, and the Okanagan Military Museum.
 It'll give you great context to everything else you visit and discover on your trip.
-You can also add a little fun to the cultural district by visiting Art Lovers Gallery, tucked into the lobby of the Delta Grand Hotel, home to a unique collection of the world-famous Art of Dr. Seuss.
+You can also add a little fun to the cultural district by visiting Art Lovers Gallery, tucked into the lobby of the Delta Grand Hotel, home to a unique collection of the world-famous Art of Dr Seuss.

 After spending the morning in the cultural district, head towards the boardwalk along the lake and walk past marinas and parks as you make your way towards Bernard Ave, the heart of downtown Kelowna.
 You can spend a leisurely afternoon strolling through City Park, grabbing lunch at one of the many eateries, or indulging in a little retail therapy in one of the many shops (Morgane, Textile Apparel, or The District on Bernard are great options).
-Coffee lovers will also be in heaven downtown Kelowna with many choices to choose from, Bean Scene Coffee is a staple in Kelowna and the original third-wave coffee roasted in the area, but you'll also find Blenz Coffee, Deville Coffee (new kid on the block), as well as Bliss Coffee and Sprout a little further north.
+Coffee lovers will also be in heaven downtown Kelowna with many choices to choose from, Bean Scene Coffee is a staple in Kelowna and the original third-wave coffee roasted in the area, but you'll also find Blenz Coffee, Deville Coffee, as well as Bliss Coffee and Sprout a little further north.
 If you're feeling a little adventurous, you can finish the day off by having a skate at the outdoor public staking rink, right in the middle of downtown and with views of Okanagan Lake.